 Note: On May 21, England made three changes to their preliminary squad, bringing in Archer, Vince and Dawson in place of David Willey, Alex Hales and Joe Denly.

 Also read: World Cup 2019 prize money details out

-Virat Kohli (captain), Jasprit Bumrah, Yuzvendra Chahal, Shikhar Dhawan (ruled out on June 19, replaced by Rishabh Pant), MS Dhoni (wicketkeeper), Ravindra Jadeja, Kedar Jadhav, Dinesh Karthik (wicketkeeper), Bhuvneshwar Kumar, Hardik Pandya, KL Rahul, Mohammed Shami, Vijay Shankar, Rohit Sharma, Kuldeep Yadav.
+Virat Kohli (captain), Jasprit Bumrah, Yuzvendra Chahal, Shikhar Dhawan (ruled out on June 19, replaced by Rishabh Pant), MS Dhoni (wicketkeeper), Ravindra Jadeja, Kedar Jadhav, Dinesh Karthik (wicketkeeper), Bhuvneshwar Kumar, Hardik Pandya, KL Rahul, Mohammed Shami, Vijay Shankar (ruled out, replaced by Mayank Agarwal), Rohit Sharma, Kuldeep Yadav.